-Full Council, Executive and committee meetings will resume from Tuesday 12 May 2020.
-All meetings will be hosted virtually via Zoom.
+Full Council, Executive and committee meetings continue.
+From Thursday 20 May, all meetings will be held in person and no longer via Zoom.

-We are working positively with the York Road Project to ensure our rough sleeper community has accommodation during the Coronavirus crisis.
+We are proactively working with the York Road Project to ensure our rough sleeper community has accommodation during the ongoing Coronavirus crisis.

-Our housing advice team are conducting homelessness assessments by telephone.
+Our housing advice team are conducting homelessness assessments by phone.
 If you are homeless or have been made homeless due an emergency situation, phone 01483 743 834.

-Our housing needs team are still managing phone calls, letters and emails.
+Our housing needs team are managing phone calls, letters and emails.

 Housing register applications are still being accepted by post and processed.
 Until further notice, we have suspended verification visits until further notice.
 Unfortunately, this may delay some allocations.

 Many properties are still being allocated but there is a delay on repairs due to contractor staff shortages.